henry2004y/Vlasiator.jl/docs/src/log.md

 The VLSV loader inherits the basic structure from [Analysator](https://github.com/fmihpc/analysator) and is redesigned for performance.

-* Besides the language difference in speed, one of the key decisions in boosting performance is to avoid the usage of dictionary with integer keys as much as possible.
+* For general data reading, a dictionary is constructed for cell IDs and orderings for O(1) timings.
-* It is generally faster to read a bunch of cell IDs together than to read each cell one-by-one.
+* It is faster to read a bunch of cell IDs together, if possible, than to read each cell one-by-one.
+* Specific methods are provided for targeted tasks that are much faster than the generic approaches.
+For instance, `extractsat` for multi-frame static satellite extraction can be more than 10x faster than first reading the metadata and then extracting variables for each frame.

 For development, it is recommended to use [PkgBenchmark.jl](https://github.com/JuliaCI/PkgBenchmark.jl) to run the test suite: